 My aim is simply to propose a few simple changes to help bring transparency into an industry which has resisted it for so long.

 - There is huge variation over fees charged by estate agents.
 Few estate agents disclose their fees and terms and conditions, sometimes the seller is hit with ‘hidden’ additional costs such as fees for ‘for sale’ boards or photos, or withdrawal fees if the seller changes his/her mind.

 - A seller’s legal position is often unclear as there is no standard contract and estate agents rely on the fact that the public are poorly informed about what they should expect.
-This can leave a seller open to paying extra charges further down the line, such as if they decide to instruct a second agent after deciding on a sole agent agreement first.
+This can leave a seller open to paying extra charges further down the line.

 - In addition, in order to subsidise the offices, cars, and entertainment costs often associated with the high street model, estate agents are encouraged to bend the rules to gain their extra commission.